-- Osvath, M. (in press).
+- Osvath, M. (2013).
 Astrocognition: A cognitive zoology approach to potential universal principles of intelligence.
 In Dunér, D., Parthemore, J., Persson, E. & Holmberg, G. (Eds.)
 The History and Philosophy of Astrobiology: Perspectives on Extraterrestrial Life and the Human Mind (pp. 51-67).
 Cambridge Scholars Publishing.

 - Gärdenfors, P., Brinck, I. & Osvath, M. (2012).
 The tripod effect: Evolutionary perspectives on cooperation, cognition and communication.
 In Stjernfeldt, F., Deacon, T. & Schilhab, T. (Eds.)
 New perspectives on the symbolic species (pp. 193-224).
 Springer Verlag.

 - Osvath, M. (2011).
 Empatins tidsålder (The Age of Empathy).
 Karneval förlag.

 - Gärdenfors, P. & Osvath, M. (2010).
 Prospection as a cognitive precursor to symbolic communication.
 In Larson, R. (Ed.)
 Evolution of Language: Biolinguistic Approaches (pp. 103-114).
 Cambridge University Press, Cambridge.

 - Osvath, M. (2009).
 In the search of inner worlds: are humans alone in the mental world of possible futures?.
 In Högh-Olesen, H., Tönnesvang, J. & Bertelsen, P. (Eds.)
 Human characteristics - evolutionary perspectives on human mind and kind (pp. 44-64).
 Cambridge Scholars Publishing.